KristinNLynch/Inventory-and-Shrink/index.md

-<h1>Work In Progress</h1>
+<h1>Inventory and Shrink</h1>

-This project is a work in progress.
-It will show methods for measuring and analyzing inventory loss.
+This project show methods for measuring and analyzing inventory loss.
+This page is still a work in progress while I work on the write up for the project.

 <h2> Outline of Steps </h2>
 <ol>